 Stay and Play

-The only exception to this rule is for teams whose official mailing address is within 100 miles driving distance of the tournament site address, using the shortest driving distance as reported by Google Maps.
-The goal of the exemption is to accommodate those teams who could safely drive home and spend the night at their place of residence before, during, and/or after a USQ run event.
+The only exception to this policy is for teams who are located within 100 miles driving distance of the tournament site address, using the shortest driving distance as reported by Google Maps.
+The goal of the exemption is to accommodate local teams who could safely drive home and spend the night at their place of residence before, during, and/or after a USQ run event.

 WHY IS USQ USING A STAY AND PLAY POLICY?

 A Stay and Play policy is among the most effective tools we have to ensure overall event quality.
 One of the main reasons cities bid on sporting events like ours is because of the positive economic impact they have on their area.
 A big driver of economic impact is hotel nights.
 By having a Stay and Play policy, USQ is able to guarantee host cities that our events will have a tangible effect on local businesses within their service area.
 It encourages greater city support of our events in terms of both amenities and financial contribution.
 This commitment of room blocks also increases the number of potential hosts that are likely to submit bids.
 Lastly, a Stay to Play policy leads to lowers rates for teams on hotel packages.

 For the continuation of our regional championship, circuit event, and US Quidditch Cup programs, it is crucial that we have a Stay and Play policy to continue to receive quality bids for these events.

 HOW DOES STAY AND PLAY HELP MY TEAM?

 Benefits for teams from implementing Stay and Play include: